Find Grad Schools

 42 Yearly Graduations

 University of Wisconsin - Madison is the 4th most popular school in the nation for students seeking a master's degree in physics.
 Roughly 44,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-The physics program at University of Wisconsin - Madison awarded 42 master's degrees during the 2020-2021 school year.
-Around 10% of these students were from an underrepresented racial-ethnic group, and 24% were women.
+During the most recent year for which we have data, 42 people received their master's degree in physics from UW - Madison.
+About 18% of this group were women, and 18% were students from an underrepresented racial-ethnic group.

 38 Yearly Graduations

 University of Washington - Seattle Campus is the 5th most popular school in the nation for students seeking a master's degree in physics.
 Roughly 48,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,927 per year, while in-state graduate students, on average, pay $16,605 per year.
-For the 2020-2021 academic year, 38 master's degrees were handed out to physics majors at UW Seattle.
-Of these students, 29% were women and 24% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,189 per year, while in-state graduate students, on average, pay $17,004 per year.
+During the most recent year for which we have data, 38 people received their master's degree in physics from UW Seattle.
+Of these students, 34% were women and 29% were members of underrepresented racial-ethnic groups.

 #6